Function Pointers

 Function pointers are how C implements higher-order functions — the ability to pass functions as arguments or return values.
 The standard library functions qsort() and bsearch() accept a comparison function via a function pointer, which allows them to sort or search data of any type generically.

-Using typedef to give a function pointer type a meaningful name greatly improves code readability.
+Using typedef to give a function pointer type a meaningful name improves code readability.
 Parentheses placement in function pointer declarations is critical: int *fp(int) declares a function that returns int *, while int (*fp)(int) declares a pointer to a function — they mean completely different things.

 Embedding function pointers in structs enables object-oriented-style design in C. For more on structs, see struct.
 For type aliases, see typedef.